TheMarex/ba-thesis/text/5_stabilizer.md

 ## Controlling a deviation

 When using a ZMP based control scheme to derive a walking pattern it seems natural to check for deviations of the actual ZMP from the goal ZMP.
-However a deviation from the reference ZMP does not neccessarily mean we will see any disturbance.
+However a deviation from the reference ZMP does not necessarily mean we will see any disturbance.
-As long a the ZMP remains inside the support polygone the trajectory can be executed as planed.
+As long as the ZMP remains inside the support polygon the trajectory can be executed as planed.
 Also we saw before, it is entirely possible to realize the reference ZMP while being in an overall state that deviates significantly from the state we assumed while generating the pattern.
-Thus we also need to check for a diviation in the trajectory of our CoM.
+Thus we also need to check for a deviation in the trajectory of our CoM.
 A common approach to correct for CoM position is to control the pose of the chest frame of the robot.
 This only works if the majority of the mass of a robot is located in the upper body and arms.
 Luckily for most humanoid robots this is the case.